-So, you say you believe everything they say is true and you’ve also said that you really care about whether what they teach, what you believe, and by extension what you teach other people, is the truth, but do you?
+You say you believe everything they say is true, and you’ve also said that you really care about whether what they teach, what you believe, and by extension what you teach other people, is the truth, but do you?
 Do you really care?

 Let me ask you another question.
 This one takes a little more thought to answer:

-If you felt that something the governing body was teaching you, something you were expected to believe, even teach other people, was not true, what would you do to show that you cared—that you really cared—about truth?
+If you felt that something the governing body was teaching you, something you were expected to believe, even teach other people, was not true, what would you do to show that you cared about truth?

-Now, for those who are not prepared to question the governing body, I guess I’ve got nothing more to say really, at least not in this podcast.
+For those who are not prepared to question the governing body, I guess I’ve got nothing more to say to you.
 You have demonstrated to me that truth doesn’t really matter to you.
 You’re quite happy to be told what the truth is and go through life not questioning it.
 Frankly, I think you’re lazy, intellectually and spiritually.
-But for those of you who do feel the governing body sometimes gets it wrong, that some things turn out to be—dare I say—false, I would ask you to really think about what this means.
-At the start of this podcast, I asked you if you really cared whether what you were being taught by the governing body was actually true, and you said “Yes”, you did.
+But for those of you who do feel the governing body sometimes gets it wrong, that some things turn out to be, dare I say, false, I would ask you to really think about what this means.
+At the start of this article I asked you if you really cared whether what you were being taught by the governing body was actually true, and you said “Yes”, you did.